gwinnem/vue-iframe-wrapper/docs/enterprise-readiness.md

       outside lifecycle hooks or event handlers (a quick read of `IframeWrapper.vue` suggests this is already mostly true, but it's unverified — no SSR test exists).
-- [ ] Decide the integration shape: guidance-only (a documented `<ClientOnly>` pattern for Nuxt/Vite-SSR consumers) vs. a dedicated `nuxt-iframe-wrapper` module.
+- [ ] Decide the integration shape: guidance-only (a documented `<ClientOnly>` pattern for Nuxt/Vite-SSR consumers) vs. a dedicated `@enterprise/nuxt-iframe-wrapper` module.
 Guidance-only is materially lower effort and should be attempted first.
 - [ ] If a dedicated module is warranted: new package, own versioning/release pipeline (duplicating much of Phases 1–2 for a second artifact), own test suite under Nuxt's